kristendaya/kristendaya/README.md

  # KRISTEN DAYA LEE

 A junior web developer in Korea
+always to happy to join new projects (Korean/English)

 interested in Chatbot,AI,web develop currently working on Chaybot using Langchain,VectorDB,OpenAI,AWS